l4tr0d3ctism/changePScommand/README.md

 Without the quotation marks, Notepad appends the .txt file name extension to the file, and Windows PowerShell will not recognize it.

-for change any command line in powershell you can using one function in powershell profiles for change get-process and get-service command line you can using changepsc.ps1
+for change any command line in powershell you can using one function in powershell profiles for change get-process and get-service command line you can using Microsoft.PowerShell_profile.ps1 file

+Similarly, you can change any command line in powershell